-“The house of Al-Arqam ibn Abi Al-Arqam was the greatest institution of higher learning that mankind has ever known; how can this not be so, when its teacher was the Messenger of Allah (peace be upon him), the teacher of all mankind.”
+“The house of Al-Arqam ibn Abi Al-Arqam was the greatest institution of higher learning that mankind has ever known.
+How can this not be so, when its teacher was the Messenger of Allah, the teacher of all mankind.”
 (The Noble Life)

-During the early growth period of Islam, while the message of the Quran was being revealed, the earliest adherents were being tortured and humiliated regularly.
+During the early growth period of Islam, the earliest adherents were being tortured and humiliated regularly.

 Can you image the troubles they faced when they were outnumbered so dramatically by oppressors trying to extinguish the spread of Islam?